 6 Tips to Make Your Modern Sales One-on-Ones Great

-- Set a Schedule – As far as frequency and duration, I’ve always been partial to a weekly 30-minute meeting, though I know some prefer 60-minutes every other week.
-I like the weekly because in the off chance that you miss one for some reason, you don’t run the risk of going 2 to 3-weeks before one happens.
-Plus 30-minutes forces you both to be crisp.
+As far as frequency and duration, I’ve always been partial to a weekly 30-minute meeting, though I know some prefer 60-minutes every other week.
+I like the weekly because in the off chance that you miss one for some reason, you don’t run the risk of going 2 to 3 weeks before one happens.
+Plus, 30-minutes forces you both to be crisp.

-- Bring Your Discussion Points – Generally, it’s good to come with a topic or two of your own.
-Just jot down a couple points in your notebook, or a note service like Evernote or Wunderlist.
+Generally, it’s good to come with a topic or two of your own.
+Just jot down a couple points in your notebook, or a note service like Evernote or LevelEleven’s coaching notes that help you keep track of notes right within your Salesforce org.
 When you come with topics, it shows that you are thinking about them ahead of time, and communicates that you count on this scheduled time to review topics together.
-It’s one more reason not to miss it.
+It’s one more reason not to miss your one-on-one.

-- Review Sales KPI’s – Defining your sales teams key metrics and sales KPI’s is crucial to running your business, and the one-on-one is the time to quickly review together.
+Defining your sales team’s key metrics and sales KPIs is crucial to running your business, and the one-on-one is the time to quickly review together.
 This is a chance to step back and review together if your salespeople are firing on all cylinders.
-For example, are they having enough VP-level meetings, identifying enough new opportunities, sending out enough proposals, etc. These are all key things that need to be happening day-in-and-day out, and it’s easy to let them slip.
+For example, are they having enough VP-level meetings, identifying enough new opportunities, sending out enough proposals, etc.?
+These are all key things that need to be happening day-in and day-out, and it’s easy to let them slip.
 The one-on-one is a perfect place to pause and review, and course correct, if necessary.

-- Review the Pipeline – This is the obvious one, and often times is the ONLY thing reviewed at a one-on-one, which is probably the biggest mistake.
+This is the obvious one, and oftentimes is the ONLY thing reviewed at a one-on-one, which is probably the biggest mistake.
 You need to go over this for sure, among other topics noted above.
 Some even just review it quickly in the one-on-one, and then have a separate team meeting that’s only focused on pipeline review so you have more time and can discuss as a group.